 Helpful resources.
-Either as a group or individually, you can learn about the core principles of anti-oppressive practice in this titled Striving for Equity: Anti-Oppressive Practice in Child and Youth Mental Health.
-In addition, you can visit the website itspronouncedmetrosexual.com for examples of cisgender and heterosexual privilege, and more thought-provoking content that can help you deepen your understanding of anti-oppressive practice with LGBTQ youth.
+Either as a group or individually, you can visit the website itspronouncedmetrosexual.com for examples of cisgender and heterosexual privilege, and more thought-provoking content that can help you deepen your understanding of anti-oppressive practice with LGBTQ youth.

 With the rise in empowerment of the LGBTQ community, the language we use to discuss LGBTQ issues has evolved over the years—and it continues to change.
 While you might feel it’s hard to keep up with these changes, it’s important you use terminology that resonates with LGBTQ youth.
 Cisnormative or heteronormative language (e.g. asking about one’s “girlfriend/boyfriend” without knowledge of their sexual orientation), as one example, can be disempowering and impede trust-building among LGBTQ youth and members of your coalition.